How Long to Train for a 5K, 10K, 10-Miler, Half Marathon, Marathon, and runDisney Challenges (Run-Walk-Run)

 5K & 10K (8–18 Weeks)

 Focus on building your long run gradually from 30 minutes up to about 80 minutes.
 Many runners find success by following a specific first 5K journey.
 Keep your Tuesday/Thursday maintenance runs at an easy 30 minutes.
-Use the Talk Test to ensure your effort level remains conversational.
+Use the Talk Test to make sure your effort remains conversational.

 Half & Full Marathon (16–29 Weeks)

-First-timers should lean toward the 29-week path for a Marathon.
-These plans alternate "big" long-run weekends with "smaller" maintenance weekends to allow for full recovery.
-To find your ideal pace for these distances, it's important to use the best Run/Walk/Run ratios for each distance.
-This cadence is vital for injury prevention.
+First-timers should lean toward the longer timeline for a marathon.
+These plans often alternate bigger long-run weekends with smaller maintenance weekends to allow for recovery.
+To find your ideal pace for these distances, it helps to use the best Run/Walk/Run ratios for each distance.
+That rhythm is a major part of staying healthy enough to make it to race day.

 runDisney Challenges (19–29 Weeks)

-Preparation for multi-day events like the Dopey Challenge or Goofy's Race and a Half Challenge requires back-to-back training runs.
-Use the longer end of the timeline to arrive at the start line ready for consecutive early mornings.
+Preparation for multi-day events like the Dopey Challenge or Goofy's Race and a Half Challenge often requires back-to-back training runs.
+Using the longer end of the timeline gives you a better chance to arrive ready for multiple early mornings and several days of effort in a row.

 Expert FAQ: Planning Your Season